 Division Chief, Internal Control Staff, Department of Veterans Affairs Insurance Center

-Ms. Wells, a proud parent of multiple Boys' Latin Warriors, is the Parent Representative on the Board of Trustees and an active member of the school's Extended Family Network.
+Ms. Wells, a proud parent of multiple Boys’ Latin Warriors, is the Parent Representative on the Board of Trustees and active member of the school’s Extended Family Network.
 Ms. Wells is the Division Chief of the Quality Assurance Staff at the Department of Veterans Affairs Insurance Service, and also serves as the Black History Month Program Manager on its Committee for Diversity, Equity, Inclusion and Awareness.
 She has had a long standing career with the United States Government in multiple capacities for over 3 decades.

-Ms. Wells is the founder of the community nonprofit, Global Thinking Initiatives Inc,, currently serves as a board member of local community based organization Community Solutions CDC, has been involved with multiple community based resource initiatives, served 8 years on the Parent Leadership Team for the TeenSHARP College Readiness Organization at Rutgers University Camden and as the executive director for the S.T.A.R.S program, a girl's empowerment and social justice mentoring program, and has served on the advisory board for the Equal Opportunities for Families organization.
-In addition to Boys' Latin, Ms. Wells has represented parents on the boards of numerous community organizations including the Zhang-Sah Martial Arts Center, Academy for Early Learning Child Care Center, the Young Men and Women in Change Foundation, and the Greater 69th Street Wildcats Football Organization.
+Ms. Wells is the founder of the community nonprofit, Global Thinking Initiatives Inc,, currently serves as a board member of local community based organization Community Solutions CDC, has been involved with multiple community based resource initiatives, served 8 years on the Parent Leadership Team for the TeenSHARP College Readiness Organization at Rutgers University, Camden, and as the executive director for the S.T.A.R.S program, a girl’s empowerment and social justice mentoring program, and has served on the advisory board for the Equal Opportunities for Families Organization.
+In addition to Boys’ Latin, Ms. Wells has represented parents on the boards of numerous community organizations including the Zhang-Sah Martial Arts Center, Academy for Early Learning Child Care Center, the Young Men and Women in Charge Foundation, and the Greater 69th Street Wildcats Football Organization.
 She is also one third of the nationally broadcast quality education podcast, the Three Woke Aunties.
-She is a Philadelphia native, TEDx speaker, parent advocate, community activist, and staunch supporter of excellent educational opportunities for ALL of Philadelphia's children.
+She is a Philadelphia native, TEDx speaker, parent advocate, community activist, and a staunch supporter of excellent educational opportunities for ALL of Philadelphia’s children.